papivot/pace-docs/Docker Fundamentals.md

 >`sudo docker build -t k8soper:0.0.1 .`

-The output would be similar to this -
+The output will be similar to this -

 ```
  ---> Running in cb4d59a8e413